clessn/locateip/cran-comments.md

 * Corrected a misspelled words in DESCRIPTION.

+* Put the link in angle brackets in DESCRIPTION.

 ## R CMD check results

 0 errors | 0 warnings | 1 note